Aeration and Oxygenation

 1. To supply the required oxygen to the metabolizing microorganisms; and

 2. To provide mixing so that the microorganisms come into contact with the dissolved and suspended organic matter.

-The Patented Double Bubble Technology™ utilized by the MARS Aerator is designed specifically to mix and aerate in one portable unit.
-The MARS utilizes fine bubble diffusers to efficiently supply oxygen while attaining a high level of aeration energy efficiency.
+The Patented Double Bubble Technology™ utilized by the ARES Aerator is designed specifically to mix and aerate in one portable unit.
+The ARES utilizes fine bubble diffusers to efficiently supply oxygen while attaining a high level of aeration energy efficiency.
 A coarse bubble static tube creates the mixing.
 This allows the microorganisms to contact with the dissolved and suspended organic matter.

 Efficient Mixing & Aeration in One Portable Unit

 Ares Lagoon Aeration